armasog/Hexrpg_Bot/README.md

 Gambling:
 This module will automatically execute a programmatic betting strategy in the Roulette-inspired Runic Aleatorem game for a set number of iterations and export the profit/loss of each bet to a CSV.

+Buyer:
+This module will automatically buy a given quantity of any item from a store in Diagon Alley or Hogsmeade (assuming it is in stock).